Teriks/giftoa/README.md

 ## Details

-Compiles a native binary that plays a GIF file in ASCII on the terminal using ncurses.
+Compiles a native binary that plays a GIF in ASCII on the terminal using ncurses.

 ## Requirements